 Activity Evidence that supports this approach Challenge number(s) addressed Careers specialist to target post-16, careers guidance and transition support (2 days/week) The Social Mobility Commission found that significant gaps in careers guidance for disadvantaged young people have resulted in two in five reporting they had not received any career guidance by the time they were 16.
-5,6 The road not taken: the determinants and consequences of post-16 education choices Training pupils to use public transport.
+The road not taken: the determinants and consequences of post-16 education choices 5,6 Training pupils to use public transport.
 This will involve additional release time for two staff members.
-Independent Travel Training is likely to enhance pupils' social and employment opportunities: Department for Education (publishing.service.gov.uk) 4,5,6 ELKLAN training to support staff expertise and targeted intervention for pupils with Speech, Language and Communication Needs.
+Independent Travel Training is likely to enhance pupils' social and employment opportunities: Department for Education (publishing.service.gov.uk) 4,5,6 Whole staff training to support staff expertise and targeted intervention for pupils with Speech, Language and Communication Needs.
 The Communication Trust worked with the Better Communication Research Programme to develop the What Works database of evidenced interventions to support children's speech, language and communication.
 What works database (ican.org.uk) 2, 3 This has been endorsed by the Royal College of Speech and Language Therapists.
+Through Communicate Ed, trained Speech and Language therapists will deliver targeted whole Trust training to all staff.